indiana-university/rivet-docs/content/add-ons/rivet-collapsible.md

 {{< code >}}npm install rivet-collapsible --save-dev
 {{< /code >}}

-Once installed you can include the collapsible in your project like so:
+If you are using a module bundler, you can include the collapsible in your project like so:

 {{< code >}}const collapsible = require('rivet-collapsible');

+// Initialize the plugin
+Collapsible.init();
 {{< /code >}}

 ## JavaScript API